buildingbeautifuluis/buildingbeautifuluis.github.io/01-Chapter-1-Designing-Interfaces.md

 ![Placeholder Image](images/section-opening-placeholder-image.png)

-**CAPTION: Caption here.**
+**CAPTION: This image will show someone using a phone whilst undertaking another task.
+[Something like this.](https://unsplash.com/photos/lszypRm8AkY)**

 The trouble with the term ‘user interface’ is that it abstracts humans (messy, unpredictable and… human!) into an anonymous category of ‘users’.
 In fact these users are all different, above all, they’re all **humans**.

-I’m not going to reinvent the wheel and call this book *Building Beautiful HIs*, but as you read it – and as you design – put some thought into the different humans that will use the designs you create.
+I’m not going to reinvent the wheel and call this book *Building Beautiful HIs* (‘Building Beautiful **Human** Interfaces’), but as you read it – and as you design – put some thought into the different humans that will use the designs you create.
 Consider:

 + Age: Young and Old
 + Gender: Male and Female (And everything in between or outside these terms.)
 + Geographical Context: Where in the world these users are.
 + …

-It’s critical to consider the above mix so that he UIs we design cater to as wide an audience as possible.
+It’s critical to consider the above mix so that the UIs we design cater to as wide an audience as possible.
 Designing for accessibility and inclusivity is important in our increasingly diverse global culture.
-Let’s factor this in.
+So as we design, let’s design responsibly and factor this in.

 It’s no surprise to me that Apple chose to name its excellent Human Interface Guidelines (HIG) **Human** Interface Guidelines, not **User** Interface Guidelines.
 By embracing the term ‘human’, Apple acknowledges that at the receiving end of every interface lies a human, and that human wants to get something done.

-When you’re designing a UI, bear in mind that the user at the receiving end of the interface will very likely be dealing with everyday distractions.
+When you’re designing a UI, bear in mind that the user using your interface will very likely be dealing with everyday distractions.
 As such, it’s important to ensure your UI is easy to understand and distraction free.

 Humans are trying to achieve tasks – perhaps to book a flight, or to buy a book – while juggling other human tasks, for example, feeding a baby.
 Understanding this is critical.
 The best user interfaces get out of the way and help you to get things done with the minimum of fuss.